getmash/mash-lightning-book-starter/README.md

 ### Mash Configuration

-  Open `mash-config.ts` and populate with values that get can found in the Mash earner dashboard.
-[Earner Dashboard](https://wallet.getmash.com/earn).
+  The mash config can be found in `gatsby-config.ts` under `mash` key.
+All settings can be changed there and it will be reflected across the app.
+In order to have Mash working correctly you will require a earner account.
+This can be created in the [Earner Dashboard](https://wallet.getmash.com/earn).
 The SDK value should not change.

 ### Gatsby Config